 How to Water a Kokedama

-Every 2 weeks (or less depending on the type of plant you choose) dip the Kokedama into a bowl full of water for a couple of minutes.
-Then remove and drain in a collander.
-If the moss ball feels very light the you know it is in need of watering.
+If the moss ball feels very light or if the foliage starts wilting then you know it is in need of watering.
+Every 2-3 weeks (or less depending on the type of plant you choose) dip the Kokedama into a bowl full of water for approximately 10-20 minutes.
+A dry kokedama will float in the bowl at first then sink down once the water starts being absorbed.
+Remove the soaked kokedama and drain in a collander for a bit.
 House plants love being misted too, especially during the dry winter months so don’t skip out on misting.

 My kids came home from school and loved the new, vibrant, and fresh look of my office with the new plants and Kokedama.
 My younger daughter was especially loving the sunny, relaxed and inviting atmosphere.